bookofproofs/bookofproofs.github.io/_sources/history/16th-century/cardan.md

 **Girolamo Cardan** or **Cardano** was an Italian doctor and mathematician who is famed for his work _Ars Magna _ which was the first Latin treatise devoted solely to algebra.
 In it he gave the methods of solution of the cubic and quartic equations which he had learnt from Tartaglia.

 ### Mathematical Profile (Excerpt):
-* Girolamo Cardano was the illegitimate child of Fazio Cardano and Chiara Micheria.

 Born 24 September 1501, Pavia, Duchy of Milan (now Italy).
 Died 21 September 1576, Rome (now Italy).